 The Bathroom: The bathroom was on the small side, but didn’t feel cramped or tight.
 The shower had an unusual configuration that took us a minute to figure out, but delivered fantastic water pressure.

-The Bathroom Amenities: The Hotel Elysee features Gilchrist and Soames amenities.
+The Bathroom Amenities: The hotel features Gilchrist and Soames amenities.

 The Hair Dryer: This is an important consideration for Laura and our room actually had two hairdryers.
 There was one mounted to the wall next to the light switch.
 A second hairdryer was hanging in a cloth bag on a hook on the bathroom door.